 Head into Old Corfu Town and you will see the Old Fort.
 I believe it is better than the New Fort, but again bad weather forbade us a visit inside.

-One day we went to Achillion Palace.
+One day we went to the Achillion Palace.

-After her death in 1908 it was bought by Wilhelm II, the German Kaiser.
+It is a beautiful environment with gardens that surround it, belonged to Empress Elizabeth or ‘Sissy’ of Austria.
+After her death in 1908, it was bought by Wilhelm II, the German Kaiser.
 So we found it full of German tourists – naturally!

 The grand staircase has a balustrade that is brass ornate figurines that are all different.

-Having studied ancient Greek literature, especially Homer, Sissy decorated the palace with paintings and statues referring to the Greek mythology.
+Having studied ancient Greek literature, especially Homer, Sissy decorated the palace with paintings and statues referring to Greek mythology.
 You can see some here in the courtyard, but part of the garden was closed for repairs on the day we went.

 Visitors to the palace walk around the first of the three stores of the building, constructed in 1889 by Rafael Corito and Antonio Lanti.
-At the back yard stands the magnificent statue of Achilles-to whom the palace is dedicated-showing the hero dying; the hero’s pain reflects the sensitivity of the “melancholy queen”.
+At the backyard stands the magnificent statue of Achilles-to whom the palace is dedicated-showing the hero dying; the hero’s pain reflects the sensitivity of the “melancholy queen”.
 We couldn’t get here due to the repairs.

 The top floor was also once a casino, so it has quite a checkered past.

-As you walk out of the gate, turn to the left and there is a magnificent cafe worth stopping at.
+As you walk out of the gate, turn to the left and there is a magnificent café worth stopping at.
 Make sure you get an edge table to enjoy the view.

-Head back to the FREE parking area (if you managed to find one) and there is also FREE tasting in the Boutique liqueur store.
+Head back to the complimentary parking area (if you managed to find one) and there is also FREE tasting in the Boutique liqueur store.
 Make sure you try the coffee one if you go – yummo!